• Skip to primary navigation

 Composing the Timbale

-1. Spread the rice on the side of the pan making the space to put in the fillings, and leaving some rice aside to cover the top.
+1. Spread the rice on the side of the pan over the eggplant lining, making space to put in the fillings, and leave some rice aside to cover the top.

-2. Place the filling inside and cover the top with the remaining rice.
+2. Place the filling inside: mozzarella, ragu or some of the sauce with the eggplants and cover the top with the remaining rice.

 3. Cook in a hot oven at 390 F - 200 C for 40 minutes or until the top of the Timbale is nicely browned.